-4. The Executive Board and Supervisory Board have not prepared any detailed long-term succession planning up to now (Code section 5.1.2).
+4. The Executive Board and Supervisory Board have not prepared any detailed long-term succession planning to date (Code section 5.1.2).

-The Executive Board members Dr Martin Heuser and Volker Pape are also the founding members of the company.
+The Executive Board members Dr. Martin Heuser and Volker Pape are also the founding members of the company.
 It is not possible to anticipate at this time if or when these Executive Board members will leave the company.
-As a result, the Executive Board and Supervisory Board have not prepared any detailed long-term succession planning for the Executive Board up to now.
+As a result, the Executive Board and Supervisory Board have not prepared any detailed long-term succession planning for the Executive Board to date.
 The Executive Board and Supervisory Board also believe that this recommendation in the Code pertains solely to internal succession planning, as external appointments cannot be planned for the long term.